zoff99/Antidote/FAQ/en.md

 Multidevice support is being [developed](https://github.com/GrayHatter/toxcore/tree/multi-device) and is not yet complete.
 For now you can export your .tox profile from one device and import it to another using the guides above.

-## Why don't I receive push notifications in background?
+## Why don't I receive push notifications in the background?

 Antidote works in the background for only 10 minutes, after that it will be suspended by iOS.
 Unfortunately, there is currently no way to extend this time.